c00lgat/OBSIDIAN/Basic Command Syntax.md

 `ascii_upload_enable=YES`
 `ascii_download_enable=YES`

-Then, uncomment (remove the hashtag at the beginning of the line)
+Then, uncomment (remove the hashtag at the beginning of the line) `ftpd_banner`

+And then add the following line to the end of the file:
+`user_localtime=YES`

+Then, we have to run the following commands:
+`systemctl start vsftpd`
+`systemctl enable vsftpd`
+`systemctl stop firewalld`
+`systemctl disable firewalld`